Oral Storytelling Skills

 Typical structure of simple oral stories

-Structuring is the skill of discovering and working with the story’s structure.
+Structuring is the skill of discovering and working with a story’s structure.
 What are the essential elements?
 What is the driving conflict in the story?
-How can you structure your telling in such a way that your listeners stay involved?
+How can you structure your telling so that your listeners stay involved?

 Shorter oral stories often have a simple structure.
 When you tell such a story, you can compensate for your lack of understanding of the story’s structure with other skills (like intense physicality and connection).